RagnarB83/ash-documentation/docs/Highlevel-density-analysis.rst

 It relies on a systematic selection of many-particle basis functions (can be CFGs, CSFs or determinants) in the overall WF, based on a systematic selection procedure based on perturbation theory.
 In the CFG-form of ICE-CI (used here), only CFGs strongly interacting with selected generator CFGs are included.
-The selection is controlled by the *TGen* parameter which controls the size of the generator set of configurations and *Tvar* which controls the size of the variational space.
+The selection is controlled by the *TGen* parameter which controls the size of the generator set of configurations and *TVar* which controls the size of the variational space.
-It is usually convenient to control the size of the ICE-CI WF only by the *TGen* threshold, in case of which *Tvar* is automatically determined (*TVar* = *TGen* * 1e-7).
+It is usually convenient to control the size of the ICE-CI WF only by the *TGen* threshold, in case of which *TVar* is automatically determined (*TVar* = *TGen* * 1e-7).
 This is done below.
 If *TGen* (and *TVar*) are set to 0 then the exact Full-CI WF is recovered.
 However, because of the systematic tree-based selection procedure in ICE-CI, using ICE-CI WF with e.g. *TGen* = 1e-4, the WF can be made much more compact ( < 1% of configurations of Full-CI) and can recover most of the correlation energy ( > 99 %).
 Since ICE-CI is a CI-based method, the selected CI matrix is simply diagonalized to get the energy, WF and density.
-However, the method can contain some errors due to approximate CI not being fully size-consistency
-(errors will reduce with threshold).
+However, the method can contain some errors due to approximate CI not being fully size-consistent (errors will reduce with threshold).

 In addition to depending on the *TGen* threshold, the ICE-CI WF will also depend on the input orbitals.
-This is because no orbital optimization is carried out (unless requested)
+This is because no orbital optimization is carried out (unless requested).

 .. note::  It is possible to perform orbital-optimization with an ICE-CI WF using the %casscf module of ORCA (cistep ICE), however, when using ICE-CI to perform full CI (i.e. including the entire orbital space) it is more cost-effective to use approximate orbitals.